kate-2606/C_Projects/README.md

 # C_Projects

-This repo contains the following functional programming in C assignments I completed during university:
+This repo contains the following Programming in C assignments I completed during university:

 1) **BinGrid** - Solves binary grid puzzles from grids input as strings.
 Puzzle examples can be found at [binarypuzzle.com](https://www.binarypuzzle.com/).